 V Foundation grantees are encouraged to share their manuscripts before or alongside the formal peer review process, a practice known as preprinting.
 Preprints allow for rapid communication of new findings and can benefit the research community and the public by accelerating the pace of discovery.
 Grantees can deposit their preprints on a publicly accessible preprint server (e.g., bioRxiv or medRxiv), and we recommend sharing them under an open license, such as the Creative Commons Attribution (CC BY) license, to facilitate reuse.
-The V Foundation recognizes preprints as evidence of productivity for the purposes of grant applications, reviews, and reporting.4
+The V Foundation recognizes preprints as evidence of productivity for the purposes of grant applications, reviews, and reporting.

-Data sharing
+Data Sharing

 The V Foundation expects grantees to maximize the availability of research data with as few restrictions as possible.
-At a minimum, the data underlying research articles should be made

-2 Adapted from: Bill & Melinda Gates Foundation's Open Access Policy publicly available at the time of journal publication.5 Data should be deposited via a trusted open platform, which could be a general repository (e.g., Figshare, Open Science Framework, Zenodo), a data-only repository (e.g., Dataverse, Dryad), or discipline-specific repository (e.g., The Cancer Imaging Archive, Project Data Sphere).
-These guidelines from F1000Research (used by funders such as the Bill & Melinda Gates Foundation) walk researchers through steps and best practices for data sharing, and include a list of recommended data repositories.
+At a minimum, the data underlying research articles should be made publicly available at the time of journal publication.
+Data should be deposited via a trusted open platform, which could be a general repository (e.g., Figshare, Open Science Framework, Zenodo), a data-only repository (e.g., Dataverse, Dryad), or discipline-specific repository (e.g., The Cancer Imaging Archive, Project Data Sphere).
+These guidelines from F1000Research walk researchers through steps and best practices for data sharing, and include a list of recommended data repositories.
 Grantees can also consult the list of Open Domain-Specific Data Sharing Repositories maintained by the NIH.